Mojola! Mojola!! Mojola!!!

 Be determined, disciplined and diligent.

-4) Never copy other people’s assignment.
+4) Never copy other people’s assignments.

 If you do, you might end up being unfulfilled.